TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 4. *Security and Compliance*:
 - Familiarize yourself with Azure security features, such as Azure Security Center and Azure Active Directory.
-- Understand compliance offerings and how Azure meets various regulatory requirements.
+- Understand compliance offerings and how Azure meets various regulatory requirements

 5. *Pricing and Support*:
 - Learn about Azure pricing models and Azure Pricing Calculator